This page describes the lifecycle of a Cloud Datalab instance and the options available for managing and conserving compute resources.

 datalab connect command to restart the instance.

-To change VM properties, such as the machine type or the service account, you can delete, and then recreate the VM without losing your notebooks stored on the persistent disk.
+To update to a new Cloud Datalab version, or to change VM properties such as the machine type or the service account, you can delete and then re-create the Cloud Datalab VM without losing your notebooks stored on the persistent disk.

 datalab delete --keep-disk instance-name